Adnn/notes_graphics/docs/rtr.md

-(alternative to light maps) _Irradiance volumes_ represent 5-dimensional irradiance function with sparse spatial sampling of irradiance env maps: it store 2 directional irradiance env map (directional) (TODO: the envmap are also called probes?) on a 3-dimensional (spatial) grid in space.
+(alternative to light maps) _Irradiance volumes_ represent 5-dimensional irradiance function with sparse spatial sampling of irradiance env maps: it store 2-dimensional irradiance env map (directional) (TODO: the envmap are also called probes?) on a 3-dimensional (spatial) grid in space.
 Irradiance function at sample points are commonly: SH, spherical Gaussians, ambient cube, ambient dice.
 Dynamic objects can interpolate irradiance values from closest maps.